 Test if there is a conflict

-Step 1: Switch to the Twenty Sixteen theme.
+Step 1: Switch to the Twenty Twenty theme.
 Go to your site’s WP Admin area.
 In the left-column menu, click Appearance > Themes.
 You will see the themes available on your site.
-Move your cursor over the “Twenty Sixteen” theme, and click “Activate”.
+Move your cursor over the “Twenty Twenty” theme, and click “Activate”.

 Step 2: Disable all plugins except Tribe Events plugins.
 In the left-column menu of WP Admin, click Plugins > Installed Plugins.
 You will now see all the plugins you have installed.
 Click the checkbox next to every one except The Events Calendar, and any Events Calendar add-ons like Events Calendar Pro.
 From the Bulk Actions drop-down menu, select “Deactivate” and then click “Apply”.